 In the classroom, Bolt was a two-time academic All-Big 12 honoree and graduated in 2003 with a degree in communication studies before earning his master’s degree in 2006.

 Bolt and his wife, Lauren, were married in July of 2005.
 Lauren earned a degree from Nebraska in 2005.
-They have one son, Jaxon.
+They have two sons, Jaxon and Austin.